 Most college students won’t qualify for Medicaid, but if you’re the dependent of a low-income family, you may be able to apply.

 If you’re in one of the states that is expanding their Medicaid coverage and you are not listed as a dependent on your family’s tax return, you may be able to apply for Medicaid if you make less than 133% of the poverty line.
-Visit Medicaid.gov to learn more.
+Visit our state-by-state guide to Medicaid to learn more.

 Image: COD Newsroom